abney/selkie/docs/source/nlp/dp/parser.rst

 Features
 --------

-The module seal.nlp.dp.features contains a feature compiler, which takes a complex feature specification and constructs a function from it.
+The module selkie.nlp.dp.features contains a feature compiler, which takes a complex feature specification and constructs a function from it.
 The function takes a computation as input and returns a feature vector (instance) as output.